Studies Conducted by the UF Law School on Historic Preservation:

 New Windows Weatherization Tips & Strategies

 Are you considering replacing your windows?
 Why do the original windows in my home matter?
 Why do they contribute to my home?
-Read more about the answers to your questions and the imporance of your historic windows.
+More information on the importance of your historic windows can be found on the National Trust for Historic Preservation site.

 Secretary of Interior's Standards for Rehabilitation